blocto/fcl-swift/README.md

 ## Support

-Notice an problem or want to request a feature?
+Notice a problem or want to request a feature?
 [Add an issue](https://github.com/portto/fcl-swift/issues) or [Make a pull request](https://github.com/portto/fcl-swift/compare).